mnencia/mchfuse/README.md

 Replace `MOUNT_POINT` with the actual path where you want to see the content of the device. (e.g. `/mnt/mydevice`)

-Pay attention to the final `&` that is needed to put the process in the background.

 After the last command, you should see the content of the mounted device available in the mount point folder.